Protect our water

 What is cyclic steam injection?

 Steam injection is an extreme method of extraction and has been known to damage underground well infrastructure and open fissures in the ground.
 Wells are drilled down into the tar sands and then 1,000 to 3,000 feet over.
 Steel casings are fed into the well and steam is injected into the tar sands, heating the layer until the heavy oil can be extracted.

 What has been found in our Oxnard water wells?

 Scientists have detected methane in levels just under the explosive range, propane, ethane, isobutane and n-pentane.
 USGS scientists are not yet certain where these gases migrated from and have recommended more testing, but the working theory is they originated from the cyclic steam activity that lies directly underneath.
-More results are due next year.
+More results are due in 2020.

 Will the moratorium stop all oil drilling activity?

 No. It only applies to the approval of new wells, or the re-drilling of old wells, using steam injection near aquifers with potable water in the moratorium zone.
 It does not affect current operations.

 What else is CFROG concerned about?